 - Franchise training

-- Managerial and leadership training
+- Leadership training

-- How to create employee training programs
+- How to create different types of employee training programs

-Types of training
+Types of employee training programs

 1. Orientation training

-- Vision and core values of the company
+- Company vision and core values

-- Culture and company policies
+- Company culture and policies

 - Organizational structure